-It happens, that some parts of the system or external integrations are unavailable or they have long execution time.
+It happens, that some parts of the system or external integrations are unavailable or have long execution time.

-Just like a baker do not stand and waiting for the bread to be baked as in the meantime he can prepare new ones, the same is for the users in our systems.
+Baker do not stand and waiting for the bread to be baked as in the meantime he can prepare new ones, the same is for the users in our systems.

 - We can let the user to finish registration and send email asynchronously.